Registration & Fees

 Can I change my session date or other details of my reservation?

 Absolutely.
 Please note that sessions may reach capacity - if you change your session date you may be unable to change it back.
-You can change the date of your Orientation session, add/or remove a family member, change a meal plan option, or make an Orientation payment through the Orientation reservation system ONE TIME by editing your existing reservation.
-Additional edits to your reservation after that will need to be made by contacting the orientation office.
+You can change the date of your Orientation session, add/or remove a family member, change a meal plan option and more by contacting the orientation office.
+Be sure to include your full name, date of birth, and college of admittance in your emailed request.

 If you have questions or need assistance, please contact the Orientation office at firstname.lastname@example.org or (802) 656-4136.